Student Wellbeing

 St. John Vianney’s is a eSmart school.
 As part of the Alannah and Madeline Foundation, a national charity that protects children from violence we are an accredited eSmart school.
 It is designed to help manage cybersafety and deal with cyberbullying issues.

-Cybersafety is taught from Year Prep - 6 as part of our ICT focus.
+Cybersafety is taught from Foundation to Year 6 as part of our Digital Technologies program.

 School Psychologist/Counsellor